solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Task 9: Creating a Power BI Dashboard in Power BI Desktop

-In this Task, you will learn how to develop a Power BI report from a Synapse dedicated SQL pool.
+In this Task, you will learn to develop a Power BI report from a Synapse dedicated SQL pool.
 You will then observe the powerful Synapse Workspace integration with Power BI, which provides a rich authoring experience for BI developers.

 1. Launch Power BI Desktop and select **Get data**.
 Search for **Azure Synapse Analytics (SQL DW)**.
 Select **Continue**.